neo-project/docs/docs/en-us/node/gui/wallet.md

 > [!Note]
 >
-> The wallets created in Neo2 cannot be opened in Neo3-GUI.
+> The wallets created in Neo Legacy cannot be opened in Neo3-GUI.
 To work around this issue you can import the wallet to Neo3-GUI through the private key.

 ## Importing a wallet